Multaka-Oxford

 For more about Multaka-Oxford and the generous support of Alwaleed Philanthropies, read our press release.

-MultakaOxford is already highly regarded in the museums, arts, and heritage sector, having won the prestigious 2019 Collections Trust Award and the 2019 Museums + Heritage Award for Volunteer Team of the Year.
+MultakaOxford is already highly regarded in the museums, arts, and heritage sector, having won the 2024 Museums + Heritage Award for Community Engagement Programme of the Year and the prestigious 2019 Collections Trust Award.

 WINNER